 Tough cases have always involved situations that seemed to transcend physical presence – for example, transporting goods or people across state lines, exploration or development of natural resources in remote territories or the activities of itinerant loggers and travelling entertainers.

 As business has become more global, however, business activities have become less constrained by physical location.
 Supply chains grew to cover the production and development of inventories across the world.
-Management activities have lost their dependence on physical proximity, with participants dialing in from remote locations and conducting deals by video conference.
+Management activities have lost their dependence on physical proximity, with participants dialling in from remote locations and conducting deals by video conference.
 The obsolescence of physical location is now reaching a peak, with business conducted through instantaneous worldwide communication, artificial intelligence and blockchains.

 Tax policy-makers and legislators seem to always be several steps behind the marketplace.
 Current efforts to address the digitalization of the worldwide economy have been in development since 2012, when the Organisation for Economic Co-operation and Development (OECD) began developing its comprehensive and multilateral project on base erosion and profit shifting (BEPS).
 The importance of the digital economy is reflected in the fact that Action 1 of the BEPS project focuses on taxation of Internet businesses.
 The OECD is expected to release its final report on Action 1 sometime in 2020.